andrewcampagna/JHook/README.md

 watcher.data
 ```

-You can easily create custom functions to be called when instead of the default. **Note the data variable
+You can easily create custom functions to be called instead of the default. **Note the data variable
 will remain empty and will not be loaded if you override the default.** In the example below a new function
 is created and it's reference is passed into our JFileWatcher overriding the default trigger event.